Muir Woods National Monument

 When coming across a downed redwood, most people are shocked to see that the roots of giant redwoods go just 6 feet (2 meters) deep.
-Redwood trees have evolved to withstand the violent storms from Pacific Ocean by gathering in groups with their roots intertwined.
-The circular clusters of giant redwoods created this way are generally referred to as “groves”.
+Redwood trees have evolved to withstand the violent storms from the Pacific Ocean by gathering in groups with their roots intertwined.
+The circular clusters of giant redwoods grown this way are generally referred to as “groves”.

 The more breathtaking groves in Muir Woods National Monument are: